 Her sense that essential Christian principles will have survived what she naturally regards as the losses of theological understanding and ritual at the Reformation seems remarkably optimistic and indeed in harmony in some ways with the Church Times’ sense of the wholly secularised inheritance of the characters in The Cleft Stick.

 Perhaps the most unlikely linking of Greenwood’s work to religion which I have seen is a poster sent out to readers (perhaps especially cinema professionals and managers) in the Kinematograph Weekly issue of 27/3/1941.
 The poster, taking up a double-page spread of the magazine, pictures in the background the scene early in the film where Larry is speaking in the street for the Labour Party and Sally is listening to him.
 In the foreground are two blown-up photographs of Sally (Deborah Kerr) and Larry (Clifford Evans).
+Sally perhaps is gazing heavenwards, though that hardly reflects her source of inspiration in the film.
 The poster has a gold border at the top on which appear in black font the words: ‘AND THEY SHALL BUILD THE OLD WASTES AND RAISE UP THE OLD DESOLATIONS AND THEY SHALL REPAIR THE WASTE CITIES [,] THE DESOLATIONS OF MANY GENERATIONS.’
 The text is not attributed, but most readers at the time would surely recognise it as of Biblical origin.
 It is in fact from Isaiah 61:4 (King James translation) and assures the reader that God will restore his people and their lands.
 This applies well to the rather desolate scene from Hanky Park underneath and clearly interprets the whole film as about the reconstruction of this depressed and poverty-stricken Britain of the thirties, thus linking it firmly into a nineteen-forties ‘People’s War’ narrative.
-(23) It is also so far the only association I have seen of Greenwood’s work with an Old Testament rather than New Testament text and context.
-The poster advertises in the lower right-hand corner the ‘Trade Show’ of the film at the Phoenix Theatre on 2/4/1941 (two months before the UK public release on 30/1941).
-(24) The stern Old Testament text does not seem the obvious way to gain cinema managers’ attention, but perhaps it both signalled the new wartime significance of the film version of Greenwood’s Depression novel and play and may have countered the press stories about the censorship of the film during 1930 and 1940, which might have implied either sexual and/or political controversy likely to make exhibitors’ nervous (and/or, of course, hopeful of publicity).
+(26) It is also so far the only association I have seen of Greenwood’s work with an Old Testament rather than New Testament text and context.
+The poster advertises in the lower right-hand corner the ‘Trade Show’ of the film at the Phoenix Theatre on 2/4/1941 (two months before the UK public release on 30/6/1941).
+(27) The stern Old Testament text does not seem the obvious way to gain cinema managers’ attention, but perhaps it both signalled the new wartime significance of the film version of Greenwood’s Depression novel and play and may have countered the press stories about the censorship of the film during 1930 and 1940, which might have implied either sexual and/or political controversy likely to make exhibitors’ nervous (and/or, of course, hopeful of publicity).
 (Image scanned by author from own copy of the poster, 12/4/2020).

 LETTERS to THE EDITOR Film Censors and a Book Sir,—Honest people who value freedom home as well as abroad should be interested in the following:— Over the past seven years I have declined all offers for the film rights of Love on the Dole because none of the many film companies who wanted to buy would guarantee an unadulterated version.
 Three weeks ago, a British film producer came forward and agreed to my terms.
 Contracts were drawn up and were, some days ago, to have been signed.
 Suddenly the producer informed my agent that he could not proceed because a body called the British Board of Film Censors had written advising him against the proposal to make the film.
 Their decision was not addressed to me and inquiries of them have brought no satisfactory reasons why the film should not be made.
 I am quite at loss account for their decision.
 The book’s history and that of the play is well known.
 It is still in as ready demand as its first appearance, and it appears in the official list of books recommended to the army.
 For the play, the King and Queen, in company with three million playgoers in this country, witnessed its performance.
 The Clergy preached hundreds of sermons throughout the land with the book’s title as their text.
 Why, then, the ban?
 Is because of the war that the time is considered inappropriate for such a film?
 Since the theme of the book is unemployment one has only to recall that Mr. Winston Churchill has assured the country that in a few months there will longer be any unemployed to conclude that, in that case, Love on the Dole will be nothing more than a history of the bad old days of peace … As an artist, it seems, I can enjoy perfect freedom to make a film of a book provided it is emasculated in accordance with the requirements of the British Board Film Censors, which, obviously, is no freedom at all.
 If this state of affairs is allowed to continue, then its effect on the art of the cinema will be (and is!) obvious.
 In this banning of Love on the Dole the Government might play the part of Pilate and excuse themselves on the grounds of not wishing to interfere with the domestic arrangements of the British film industry.
 But as an individual, am I not entitled to claim the protective privileges which we as a nation, have afforded smaller nations and for which principles we now are at War?
 The freedom of expression which now is denied me is not, I submit, a personal matter exclusively, but one that concerns the community at large.
 We still have freedom enough to protest effectively—if there are a sufficient number of us energetic enough to do so. -Yours sincerely.
 WALTER GREENWOOD.
 The Warren.
 Polperro.
 Cornwall.
 Feb.
 23 (Yorkshire Post and Leeds Intelligencer, 27/2/1940, p.6).

 I do not know if there were really hundreds of sermons preached on the text of Love on the Dole, but there certainly was a substantial response to Greenwood’s work from the clergy, and the serious debates they led about the significance for Britain of the play and the film about the conditions of working people in the thirties deserve critical attention, as does the engagement of the churches with the crises of the interwar period.
+While for Burry, the play perhaps confirmed anxieties about the secularisation of modern society and displayed in every detail the ‘death of Christian Britain’ and the slipping away of theocentric understandings of society, for other clergy it may have provided a way back into the centre of contemporary social debate, by giving a popular platform for discussing whether economic understandings of life were in a narrow sense sufficient, and by showing that the churches could engage with central contemporary social crises, and, in some instances, the details of local and national government, and their underpinning political and economic ideas.
 The clerical audience and clerical respondents to his text suggest yet again Greenwood’s extraordinary ability to raise urgent and controversial issues in ways which were able to engage almost any audience – though, as we saw in the first half of this article, there were some dissenters.
 Greenwood’s texts have often been seen as message-bearing (‘fiction with a definite social aim’, said the novelist and critic Phyllis Bentley), but they have also been seen by many critics as highly interpretable in various ways, particularly because the critics have often had reservations about their coherence.
-(25) The clerical debate about Love on the Dole, among other things, gives us a valuable insight into how individual contemporary readers interpreted it, and how they regarded it as didactic, and how they framed their understanding, through their public and detailed argument about the work.
-If anything, the breadth and depth of the influence of Love on the Dole on its contemporary readers and audiences, and who it engaged, is still under-estimated and under-studied.
-Digital archives such as the British Library National Newspaper Library are key tools for increasing the accuracy of our grasp of the real influence of such popular texts (26).
+(28) The clerical debate about Love on the Dole, among other things, gives us a valuable insight into how individual contemporary readers interpreted it, how they regarded it as didactic, and how they framed their understanding, through their public and detailed argument about the work.
+If anything, the breadth and depth of the influence of Love on the Dole on its contemporary readers and audiences, as well as their precise character and social range, is still under-estimated and under-studied.
+Among other sources, digital archives such as the British Library National Newspaper Library, which allow access to a large range of regional newspapers, are key tools for increasing the accuracy of our grasp of the real influence of such popular texts (29).

 My thanks to Dr Mary Grover (Honorary Visiting Fellow at the Humanities Research Centre, Sheffield Hallam University, and Chair of the Reading Sheffield community research project:https://www.readingsheffield.co.uk/) for her helpful comments on an earlier draft of this article.